askforarun/pNBFn/PNBFN_SI/README.txt

 Execute the following script from the folder PNBFN_SI to build polymer chains in a box.
 The script will create five folders, PNBF0, PNBF4, PNBF6, PNBF8, PNBF10.
 Each folder will contain 3 replicas.
-After running the code, the ouput will be PNBbox.gro.
+After running the script, the ouput will be PNBbox.gro.
 Please note modef suite must be installed before running this script.

 ./scripts/create_polymersystems.sh